-FWS developed a survey protocol to determine the presence or absence of arroyo toad (FWS 2001; see Appendix A).
+USFWS developed a survey protocol to determine the presence or absence of arroyo toad (FWS 2001b; see Appendix A).
 The protocol requires six focused surveys be conducted in suitable habitat between March 15 and July 1 with at least seven days between surveys.
 The surveys were timed such that at least one survey is conducted during the months of April, May, and June.
-Protocol surveys include both daytime and nighttime components conducted within the same 24-hour period.
-Surveys are not to be conducted during adverse weather conditions because environmental conditions such as low temperatures, high winds, and rain may affect the behavior of arroyo toad.
-Full moon phases are also avoided.
+Surveys should include both daytime and nighttime components conducted within the same 24-hour period.
+The surveys should not be conducted during adverse weather conditions because environmental conditions such as low temperatures, high winds, and rain may affect the behavior of arroyo toad.
+Full moon phases should also be avoided.